VirusTLNR/Town-Of-Us/README.md

      <li> Discount all starting cooldowns equivalent to the discount impostors get on their kill button. </li>
      <li> Remove the Glitch kill cooldown settings and just match impostor's instead. </li>
      <li> Fixed a bug where the initial impostor kill cooldown setting wasn't being honored. </li>
-     <li> Fixes for players hit by Grenadier staying flashed in lobby.
-Thanks https://github.com/Oshroth/. </li>
-     <li> Giant shows a different height and weight on Medbay Scanner. </li>
-     <li> Fixed a color issue when the Spy gets Shifted. </li>
    </ul>
  </details>
 </li>